 The bill to expedite the foreclosure process has passed its second committee, the House Justice Appropriations Committee, by a 9-2 vote.
-Known as House Bill 87, this bill allows third-party lien holders to start foreclosure proceedings and rushes the final judgment of foreclosure if a legitimate defense is not filed.
-Objections from consumer advocates fear HB 87 would put the rights of homeowners at risk but the bill also includes consumer protection provisions including forcing banks and lenders to show proof of ownership of a mortgage before they can file suit.
-HB 87 also reduces the time the lender has to file for a deficiency judgment from five years down to one.
+Known as House Bill 87, this bill allows third-party lien holders to start foreclosure proceedings.
+And, it rushes the final judgment of foreclosure if a legitimate defense is not filed.
+Objections from consumer advocates fear HB 87 would put the rights of homeowners at risk.
+But, the bill also includes consumer protection provisions; including forcing banks and lenders to show proof of ownership of a mortgage before they can file suit.
+HB 87 also reduces the time the lender has to file for a deficiency judgment; from five years down to one.

 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.